4446495/4446495/README.md

 'Part Time role' - available: Very keen to speak with a uniswap expert.
-Most likely to be a paid engagement with FIAT and crypto
+Paid engagement with FIAT and/or crypto

 - 👋 Hi, I’m @4446495